grannycart/by-sound-alone_source/dc-manuscript/5_Chapter.md

 "Alright.
 Thanks Cassandra."
 Percy called back down to her.
 Percy took down the ship-to-ship mic.
 "Captain Shakes --- the usual: how're things looking up there?"

 "Well, for lack of anything else to report, I'll tell you that the weather is thickening up a bit.
-The haze has really set in, and there's a bit of a fuckin' chop coming on.
-It looks to me like the kind of things that could turn into real weather later."
+The haze has really set in, and there's a bit of a fuckin' chop coming on."
+Percy could hear Shake chewing leaves and sucking saliva as he held the transmit button.
+"It looks to me like the kind of things that could turn into real weather later."

 Weather was not generally a concern for Percy, submarines could pass under even the worst weather at depth.
 But she could not guess at what the _Gnat_ was capable of handling.
 "Does that give you anything to worry about with the _Gnat_?"